-Just like children and pets like cats and dogs, parrots and other pet birds sometimes exhibit behavior problems that their caretakers find difficult to deal with.
-While there are a number of ways that birds can misbehave and irritate the people that they live with, there tend to be a few behavior issues that are more widely reported than others.
-Thankfully, most of these problems have rather simple solutions if owners put forth a little time and effort.
-Read on to learn about the 5 most common... behavior problems in pet birds, what your bird means by exhibiting these behaviors, and what you can do to fix them.
+Just like children or cats and dogs, parrots and other pet birds sometimes exhibit behavior problems that their caretakers find difficult to manage.
+While there are a number of ways that birds can misbehave and irritate the people they live with, several behavior issues are more widely reported.
+Thankfully, most of these problems have rather simple solutions if owners are capable of putting forth a little time and effort.
+Read on to learn about the five most common behavior problems in pet birds, what your bird means by exhibiting these behaviors, and what you can do to fix them.

 01 of 05

-Biting is one of the most commonly reported behavior problems with pet birds, and it's no surprise -- bites hurt!
+Biting is one of the most commonly reported behavior problems with pet birds, and it's no surprise―bites hurt!
 Thankfully, it can be easy to correct biting behavior in birds if you can identify the cause.
 If your bird has been chomping at you, ask yourself a few questions about your pet.
 Could your bird be frightened of something?
 Could the biting be hormonal in nature?
 Is the bird simply trying to play with you?
-Once you are able to figure out where the behavior stems from, you can take steps to discourage it from popping back up again in the future.
+Once you are able to figure out where the behavior stems from, you can take steps to discourage it from starting back up again in the future.
 For example, birds who bite out of fear can be gradually desensitized to people.

 02 of 05

 Screaming is another undesirable behavior that many bird owners report as a nuisance.
-While all healthy birds will scream and vocalize at some point throughout the day, problem screaming can be a result of boredom, depression, or some other type of stress that your bird is experiencing.
-If you've considered all factors and consulted with an avian vet to rule out any medical problems, you may want to talk to a parrot behavior consultant for help with modifying your bird's behavior if the screaming doesn't begin to calm down on its own.
+While all healthy birds scream and vocalize at some point throughout the day, problem screaming can result from boredom, depression, or some other type of stress that your bird is experiencing.
+If you've considered all factors and consulted with an avian veterinarian to rule out any medical problems, you may want to talk to a parrot behavior consultant for help with modifying your bird's behavior if the screaming doesn't begin to calm down on its own.

 03 of 05

-Destructive behavior in parrots is often a sign that a bird either has a problem with his or her environment or is not receiving enough vital mental stimulation to keep its mind occupied.
-Birds are very intelligent and they need lots of attention in order to keep from becoming bored.
-If you bird is showing signs of blatantly destructive behavior, it may be a good idea to assess how you are spending your time with your pet, and take steps to make your bird more included in your daily activities.
+Destructive behavior in parrots is often a sign that a bird either has a problem with his or her environment or isn't receiving enough mental stimulation to keep its mind occupied.
+Birds are highly intelligent and need lots of attention in order to keep from becoming bored.
+If your bird shows signs of blatantly destructive behavior, assess how you are spending your time with your pet and take steps to include your bird in your daily activities.
 Doing so can greatly reduce destructive tendencies in most pet parrots.

 04 of 05